 Interdisciplinary Master of Science in Engineering (MS/MSE)

 Purdue's University's online engineering graduate programs are ranked top three by U.S. News and World Report.
-The Interdisciplinary Master of Science in Engineering (MSE/MS) degree puts you in the lead to tailor your educational experience to your individual or company goals and current marketplace demands.
+The Interdisciplinary Master of Science in Engineering (MSE/MS) degree allows you to tailor your educational experience to meet your professional and academic goals and fulfill current marketplace demands.

-The flexibility of our online Interdisciplinary Master's degree enables you to create a customized educational experience like no other.
-The degree is ideal for professional engineers looking to explore knowledge in a discipline different from their undergraduate studies.
-Most of our students choose to begin their studies by taking one course at a time to ensure they find a successful balance of work, life, and school — our program also lets you take time off from your studies if you need to.
+Create a customized educational experience like no other with the flexibility of our online Interdisciplinary Master's degree.
+This degree is ideal for professional engineers looking to explore knowledge in a discipline different from their undergraduate studies.
+Most of our students choose to begin their studies by taking one course at a time to ensure they find a successful balance between work, life, and school — our program also lets you take time off from your studies if you need to.

 Base Degree Requirements